OCA/account-invoicing/account_invoice_line_description/README.rst

 Account invoice line description
 ================================

-This module allows to use only the product description on the invoice order lines.
+This module allows to use only the product description on the invoice lines.

 Configuration
 =============